What is the Water Research Consortium?

 Submission deadline: 5 pm, November 15, 2017.
 Final proposals are to be submitted via email to Dr. Taylor at Taylorp4@ucmail.uc.edu in the form of a PDF file.
 The email subject line should contain the following: 2017 Water Research Consortium Challenge Proposal.
 Technical or administrative questions regarding this challenge competition should be addressed to Dr. Taylor using the email address above.

-Oral Presentations by lead investigator (for responsive proposal) at Confluence Tech Showcase: December 6, 2017
+Oral Presentations by lead investigator (for responsive proposal) at the Confluence Connects event: December 13, 2017

 Awardee notification: December 15, 2017